 In some cases, we find that the rent is actually not high enough, prompting us to negotiate higher rent for our clients.
 The only way to determine if the threat is real is by digging deeper into the system design to see how essential the site is relative to other options available to the wireless carriers.
 We never accept the wireless carriers’ statement that the rent is too high.
 That conclusion is too self-serving.
 We independently review the cell traffic requirement of the area, including the optimization and integration plans with surrounding cell sites to best understand traffic volume.
 That in turns reveals to us the value of the cell site and your property.
 We also study the zoning code for the area to understand the conditions of approval for zoning a replacement tower in the same search ring.
 Then we act as if we are designing a replacement tower – where would we go?
 Where would the fiber optic distribution point come from, how would the electrical be run, how much would it cost the carriers?
 Are there sufficient relocation alternatives to move the tower or rooftop build?
-Only after a deep dive into a relocation design will the real facts as to your lease situation reveal itself.
+Only after a deep dive into a relocation design will the real facts as to your lease situation reveal themselves.
 At times, getting a rent increase is not an uncommon result from our rent reduction reviews.

 Cell Tower Rent Rate Experts